gramern/cp77-dlss-enabler-bridge/README.md

 # DLSS Enabler Control Interface 2077

-A mod for Cyberpunk 2077 to control Frame Generation state via DLSS Enabler's API.
+A RED4ext plugin for Cyberpunk 2077 to control Frame Generation state via DLSS Enabler's API.

 ## Features
 Adds global methods that can be called from other mods/CET's console: